 At WWDC 2017 we heard about iOS 11 and macOS 10.13 High Sierra, as well as updates to tvOS and watchOS.
 We also got our first look at the new iMac Pro which was previewed alongside the launch of new iMacs, as well as the updated MacBook Pro and MacBook.

-At WWDC 2018 we expect Apple to unveil the new Mac Pro and the new display that it has revealed it is working on.
-However, those new products may not ship until later in 2018.
+If Apple shows off the new Mac Pro we expect it will also show off the new display that it has revealed it is working on.

 The iPhone usually shares its September event with announcements of when the latest version of iOS (in this case iOS 12) and macOS (v.10.14) will become available to the public in their final form, having been announced earlier that year at WWDC.

 September is also a good time for Apple Watch updates, and in September 2017 we saw the announcement of the Apple Watch Series 3 with LTE.